 Fig. 10 (a) Surface brightness map (0.5-2 keV) and (b) T_X map of the hot gas in NGC 3402.
-The cyan ellipse indicates the optical D25 ellipse, i.e., the 25 B-mag per square arcsecond isophote.
-(Taken from Kim et al., 2019a)
+The cyan ellipse indicates the optical D25 ellipse (the 25 B-mag per square arcsecond isophote).
+Taken from Kim et al. (2019a).

 Islam et al. (2021) presented the Fe maps of 38 ETGs as a part of the XMM-Newton Galaxy Atlas (NGA).
 In conjunction with the Chandra Galaxy Atlas, they compared a contrasting pair of ETGs, NGC 4636 and NGC 1550, to show how the Fe maps can be used to understand the metal transport processes.
-The Chandra and XMM-Newton observations of NGC 4636 revealed a complex hot gas morphology-cavities and a small-scale extension toward NW-SE at r < 10010 kpc, an intermediate-scale ($\sim 20 \text{ kpc}$) extension toward WSW, and a large-scale (~50 kpc) extension toward N. The fact that extended gas directions are different at different radii is the typical phenomenon of sloshing as the center of the galaxy has been perturbed, or sloshed, more than once (e.g., see the simulations by ZuHone et al., 2016).
-The T_X and Fe abundance maps (see the spectral maps in the NGA website, https://cxc.cfa.harvard.edu/GalaxyAtlas/NGA/v1/nga target N4636 90101.html) further show that the gas in the small-scale elongation, intermediate-scale extension, and large-scale enhancement is cooler and richer in Fe than the surrounding gas at similar distances.
+The Chandra and XMM-Newton observations of NGC 4636 revealed a complex hot gas morphology-cavities and a small-scale extension toward NW-SE at r < 10 kpc, an intermediate-scale (~20 kpc) extension toward WSW, and a large-scale (~50 kpc) extension toward N. The fact that extended gas directions are different at different radii is the typical phenomenon of sloshing as the center of the galaxy has been perturbed, or sloshed, more than once (see e.g., the simulations by ZuHone et al. 2016).
+The T_X and Fe abundance maps (see the spectral maps in the NGA website5) further show that the gas in the small-scale elongation, intermediate-scale extension, and large-scale enhancement is cooler and richer in Fe than the surrounding gas at similar distances.
 These spectral maps clearly show that the cooler, metal-enriched, low-entropy gas, originated from the stellar system by mass loss and SN ejecta, is stretched out primarily due to sloshing.